twitocode/Tantalum/content/Serene.md

 - anyone struggling with mental health
 # Features (MVP)

-Journaling
+-  Journaling
 	- See which days an entry has been made
 	- Password lock **ON EACH ENTRY**  so that only you can see your data
 - Profile
 	- Username & email
 - Relaxing sound player
+- Therapist lookup based on location
 - Guided Check-ins
 	- What is one thing you’re grateful for today
 - Breathing Exercises